June 2026

 Babies should always sleep on their backs on a firm, flat surface, even when parents are thinking about head shape.
 Preventing a flat head does not require changing sleep safety rules because most prevention happens during awake time and through small variations within safe routines.
 This matters because many parents worry they must choose between safety and head shape, which is not the case.
 For more on the underlying causes, read our guide on why do babies get flat heads. why do babies get flat heads?

-Clinicians focus on spreading pressure across different parts of the skull throughout the day.
-When pressure consistently lands on the same spot, flattening is more likely, but when pressure varies naturally, the skull receives more balanced input.
-Parents often see improvement when they aim for variety rather than symmetry.
+Almost all effective ways to prevent a flat head in babies come down to one idea: spreading pressure across different parts of the skull throughout the day.
+When pressure consistently lands on the same spot, flattening is more likely, but when it varies naturally, the skull receives more balanced input.
+This is the most reliable way to avoid a flat head in babies before a preference sets in, and parents often see the most progress when they aim for variety rather than perfect symmetry.

 How to observe your baby’s natural head position